shonepious/shonepious/README.md

 - 👋 Hi, I’m @shonepious
-- 👀 I’m interested in python and cmd
+- 👀 I’m interested in cybersecurity and cloud technologies
-- 🌱 I’m currently learning python and command line
+- 🌱 I’m currently learning Java and ethical hacking
-- 💞️ I’m looking to collaborate on any python based rojects (beginner to intermediate)
+- 💞️ I’m looking to collaborate on any cybersecuity or cloud projects (beginner to intermediate)
 - 📫 How to reach me -- email at shonepious7@gmail.com

 <!---